Fire and rescue services

 Criminals often target victims:

-Parties, including organised dance parties on islands off the coast of Sihanoukville, can be risky.
-They may place you at greater risk of sexual assault.
+Parties, including organised raves on coastal islands, can be risky.
+They may place you at greater risk of sexual assault, robbery, injury or losing belongings.

 Coastal islands are often isolated.
 Access to medical or emergency assistance may be limited or not exist.